raquelredo/Projects/README.md

 [clic to go](https://github.com/raquelredo/Projects/tree/master/Lendingclub)

 For this project I will be exploring a public available data from [LendingClub.com](https://www.lendingclub.com/).
-LendingClub is a peer to peer lending platform connecting people who need money (the borrower) with people who have the money (investors).
+Lending Club is a peer to peer lending platform connecting people who need money (the borrower) with people who have the money (investors).
 As an investor I would want to invest in people who sowed a profile of having a high probability of paying me back.
 I am going to create a model that will help me to predict this.

 I am going to use [data](../inputs/loan_data.csv) from 2007 to 2010 and be trying to classify and predict whether or not the borrower paid back their loan in full.
-Webpage repository with this dataset is [here](https://www.lendingclub.com/info/download-data.action)
+Webpage repository with this data set is [here](https://www.lendingclub.com/info/download-data.action)

 -   Features: 18
 -   Observations: 9,578